Cloud Account Management

 Data security

-AWS and GCP are suitable for Low, Moderate and High Risk Data and all AWS and GCP service offerings are available for use.
+AWS, Azure, and GCP are suitable for Low, Moderate and High Risk Data and nearly all service offerings are available for use.

-Stanford University has Business Associate Agreements (BAAs) in place for both AWS and GCP, enabling all Stanford users to use AWS for Protected Health Information (PHI).
+Stanford University has Business Associate Agreements (BAAs) in place for all three cloud providers: Amazon, Microsoft, and Google, enabling all Stanford users to use AWS, Azure, and GCP for Protected Health Information (PHI).
 The BAA specifies improved terms and also covers requirements related to the use and disclosure of PHI, appropriate safeguards to protect PHI, individual rights, and administrative responsibilities.

-AWS and GCP are authorized for use with High Risk Data and PHI ONLY when the AWS account or GCP project is in compliance with the Minimum Security Standards and any other regulatory requirements and a Data Risk Assessment is completed.
-By submitting a request for an AWS account or GCP project, you agree to adhere to the Minimum Security Standards for Infrastructure-as-a-Service (IaaS) and Containerized Solutions and the Administrative Guide Section 6.3.1: Information Security.
+AWS, Azure, and GCP are authorized for use with High Risk Data and PHI ONLY when the AWS account, Azure subscription, or GCP project is in compliance with the Minimum Security Standards and any other regulatory requirements and a Data Risk Assessment is completed.
+By submitting a request for an AWS account, Azure subscription, or GCP project, you agree to adhere to the Minimum Security Standards for Infrastructure-as-a-Service (IaaS) and Containerized Solutions and the Administrative Guide Section 6.3.1: Information Security.

-If PHI data is used, a few AWS services cannot be used, but most AWS service offerings are available for PHI and most GCP service offerings are available for PHI under the respective Stanford BAAs.
+If PHI data is used, a few AWS services cannot be used, but most AWS service offerings are available for PHI and most GCP service offerings are available for PHI under the respective Stanford BAAs, and most Azure service offerings are available for PHI

 Get started

-To request an AWS or GCP account, please submit the appropriate Help request.
+To request an AWS, Azure, or GCP account, please submit the appropriate Help request.

 Learn more about how AWS and GCP are set up when you complete a request.